TheHappyBaloney/Blind-75/README.md

 # Blind-75
 This repository has been created to serve as a medium to store the code for the programs that I shall be solving as part of the Blind 75 Challenge, starting March 22nd, 2024.

+This repository will also be used for storing code related to Tech grooming in uni.